sobstel/sobstel.github.com/_posts/2016-02-17-random-mysql-optimization-tips.md

   * When extra columns are mostly NULL
   * When extra columns are infrequently used
   * Need FULLTEXT on your text columns
-* Hortizontal (split table with many rows into multiple tables)
+* Horizontal (split table with many rows into multiple tables)
   * Sharding?

 Configuration